ONSdigital/ras-party/API.md

 ---

 ## Respondents Endpoints
+### Change a Respondents Email
 * `PUT /party-api/v1/respondents/email`
 * `PUT /party-api/v1/respondents/change_email`
     * Changes a respondents old email address to a new provided one.
         * Both the current email '`email_address`' and the '`new_email_address`' are to be provided in the body.
     * Both URLs are linked to the same endpoint.
-    * This endpoint will update a respondent's email in the ras-party database and the oauth2 server.
-This email will need verified again so it will also set the user as unverified in the oauth server and will send a new verification email to the respondent.
+    * This endpoint will update a respondent's email in the ras-party database and will send a new verification email to the respondent.
 ### Example JSON DATA for the put
 ```json
 {